xmlsquad/xml-authoring-project/README.md

 ## Who needs this anyway?

-So, you are a staff member who is responsible for editing a client's Xml files.
+So, you are a staff member who is responsible for creating and editing a client's Xml files.

 We have a client who wants some Xmls authored.
 We need to set up a folder on your computer that acts as a 'working directory' for the client's Xml project.